 A tremor can occur because of various reasons and manifests in different forms.
 Here you find a selection of different tremor types.

 To distinguish it from an essential tremor can be difficult.
-An evidence for differentiating these tremor types is the high frequency; the increased physiologic tremor is seldom lower than 7.5 Hz.
+An evidence for differentiating these tremor types is the high frequency; the enhanced physiologic tremor is seldom lower than 7.5 Hz.
 This tremor type can also manifest after the intake of medication or other substances like alcohol.

 A psychogenic tremor can occur without any physical cause.
 Most of the time there is a psychological cause behind such a tremor, like a trauma.
 In former times the psychogenic tremor was called “shell shock” because soldiers, who have returned from war, often had a tremor.
 The psychogenic tremor can imitate every form of organic tremor, but it is usually possible to differentiate the psychogenic tremor with measurements.
 About half the patients with a psychogenic movement disorder are suffering from a psychogenic tremor.